 What can researchers offer to understand Transformative Change and to translate it into actions, goals, targets and pathways for the Global Biodiversity Strategy to 2030?

-This request, made by the European Commission (DG R&I) refers to transformative change, which has been highlighted as indispensable to achieve the objectives of CBD and other multilateral agreements, SDGs, and the Paris Agreement.
+This request, made by the European Commission (DG R&I) refers to transformative change, which has been highlighted as indispensable to achieve the objectives of CBD and other multilateral agreements, including the SDGs, and the Paris Agreement.

 An increasing amount of literature is becoming available on how to bring this transformative change into action, based on e.g. the IPBES Global Assessment, the Planetary Boundaries concept, and the “bending the curve of biodiversity loss” discussion.